filakhtov/gentoo-use-docs/app-crypt/pinentry.md

 Pass the `--enable-pinentry-qt` option to the configure script.
 Build and install the `pinentry-qt` program - a graphical, QT-based dialog to allow secure entry of PINs and passphrases.

 This flag should be enabled if the target system runs a KDE based Desktop Environment.

-### static
-Append the `-static` option to the `LDFLAGS` variable for the duration of a build.
-Build and install statically linked pinentry binaries.

-This flag should only ever be enabled if there is a need for the static binaries.